chevah/geck/content/testing.rst

 * simple
 * easy to write and maintain as product evolves
 * easy to read and understand what they are doing
-* easy to run, easy to re-run, fully automated run and reporting
+* easy to run, easy to re-run, run fully automated and offer reporting
 * run very, very fast
 * each test should be an independent test which can run by itself

-Writing tests is not only done to check that code works as expected, it is also done to make sure that code has a simple designed, decoupled and easy to be reused.
+Writing tests is not only done to check that code works as expected, it is also done to make sure that code has a simple design, is decoupled and can be easily reused.

-Writing test is also about making sure that you fully understand what the code should do and how it is used.
+Writing tests is also about making sure that you fully understand what the code should do and how it is used.

 Writing tests is not a silver bullet for improving code quality and is easy to write bad tests.

-Once used to having tests that show how things work (and that they do work), you will start using the key phrase: **Do you have a test for that?**.
+Once you get used to having tests that show how things work (and that they do work), you will start using the key phrase: **Do you have a test for that?**.

-You are going to test your code anyway, spend the time to do it right.
+You are going to test your code anyway, so spend the time to do it right.

 We write tests as a tool for regression checking, ie preventing bugs.
 Tests should be easy to run and should be fast.
-Tests will also help us find bugs and avoid long debugging session, but the primary goal is to keep the bugs out of our product.
+Tests will also help us find bugs and avoid long debugging sessions, but the primary goal is to keep the bugs out of our product.

 We should write code and do clean-up / refactoring without any fear and with a confident and free mind.
-Don't take decision out of fear.
+Don't take decisions out of fear.

 Imperfect tests, run frequently, are much better than perfect tests that are never written at all.